verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 ---
 title: Use a Private Registry
-description: Instructions for setting up Verrazzano using a private container registry
+description: Set up Verrazzano using a private container registry
 Weight: 12
 draft: false
 ---